 Solution 1.
 Disable 'Superfetch' & 'Windows Search' services.

-The 100% disk utilization (in Task Manager) on Windows 10/8.1/8, may be caused from the following services:
+The 100% disk utilization (in Task Manager) on Windows 10/8.1/8, may be caused from on of the following services:

 - Windows Search.

 - Connected User Experiences and Telemetry.

 - Windows Modules Installer

 So, proceed and disable one-by-one the above services, until you find out which one causes your disk to work at 100 percent.
 To accomplish this task:

 1. Simultaneously press the Windows key + R keys to open the 'Run' command box.